debops/debops/docs/getting-started.rst

    :local:

+The management of the libvirt daemon is split into a few Ansible roles to allow easier control over a lot of configuration options.
+The roles are meant to be used together, with only the main role taking care of the environment itself.
+See the example playbook provided with the main role to see how they are used together.

 The ``debops.libvirtd`` role will install :program:`libvirtd` along with virtualization components required on the server.

-Configuration at the moment is very minimal - specified account will be granted access to ``libvirt`` system group which has access to :program:`libvirtd` daemon.
-If more configuration is required, it will be added at a later time.
+It manages the configuration of the main :command:`libvirtd` daemon process.
+The role detects if the OpenNebula environment is enabled using the specific Ansible inventory groups and enables support for OpenNebula in libvirt.

+The `debops.libvirtd_qemu` role manages the configuration of the QEMU/KVM virtualization environment.
+The role supports custom configuration required by OpenNebula nodes, which is enabled automatically when OpenNebula environment is detected by the main role.

 Example inventory